wong-justin/fmin/README.md

 that would get ugly quick tho. and poor design because cli options are designed for config that changes often "from one invocation of the command to the next", whereas these shell functions should be reused every launch.

-- crossterm lib uses `u16` for functions like MoveTo(), etc. but some other functions use `usize`. is `usize::from()`ing the u16s as early as possible, and `usize.try_into().unwrap()` the best way to go? smells a little fishy. and is it wrong to prefer the `usize` as the truer type represnetation of an "unlimited" unsigned int, compared to `u16` which feels like an arbitray limit? and has anyone ever needed a terminal sized more than 65536 chars wide/rows tall?
+- crossterm lib uses `u16` for functions like MoveTo(), etc. but some other functions use `usize`. is `usize::from()`ing the u16s as early as possible, and `usize.try_into().unwrap()` the best way to go? smells unclean. and is it wrong to prefer the `usize` as the truer type represnetation of an "unlimited" unsigned int, compared to `u16` which feels like an arbitray limit? and has anyone ever needed a terminal sized more than 65536 chars wide/rows tall?

 - how do non-american keyboards use vim hotkeys and other ascii char usecases, eg. WASD for games? will those keyboards still be able to input a-z,ctrl+[a-z],shift+[a-z] easily? do power users usually have a qwerty remap layer for these kinds of programs?